aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 ## Conclusion

 Numba is really easy to use.
-When dealing with NumPy arrays, I am amazed that it can perform as well as efficient 'C' or Cython just by adding a simple decorator.
+When dealing with NumPy arrays, I am amazed that it can perform as well as efficient C or Cython just by adding a simple decorator to a Python function.